 2. Unpot the parent and the pup and uncover the soil from their roots.
 Find where the two are connected.

-3. Using a clean pair of garden shears, cut the roots separating them, giving a generous portion of the roots to the baby, since the mother grows new roots more easily.
+3. Using a clean pair of garden shears, cut the roots separating them, giving a generous portion of the roots to the baby, since the mother will have an easier time growing new roots.

 4. Now you can replant the new pup!
 You can plant the pup into a new pot right away (no need to wait a few days for it to callous this time).
 Water about 5 days after potting to allow it to settle in its new home.
 Provide the pup with bright, indirect light and water a bit more frequently than you would the mother.